DamirLuketic/Angular2_products/README.md

 App content:

-Manipulate DOM without anytime refresh => two sync data managed system, for optimized using of a server.
+Manipulate DOM without any refresh => two sync data managed system, for optimized using of a server.

 Access data only once.